Liberal hypocrisy: Democrats' calls for Northam to resign fade as three scandals throw Virginia into chaos

 TRUMP WANTS MORE LEGAL IMMIGRATION: President Trump on Wednesday said he wants to increase the number of people who legally migrate to the U.S. "because our unemployment numbers are so low" ...
 Trump, speaking to reporters in the Oval Office, said there is an influx of companies "coming back into our country," and that people legally coming into the U.S. are needed to fill those positions.
 "We have seven car companies coming back in right now and there's going to be a lot more," Trump said.
 "We've done really well with this, and we need people."

-REMEMBERING BOB MASSI: Bob Massi, longtime legal analyst and host of "Bob Massi is the Property Man" on Fox Business, died Wednesday after a long battle with cancer ...
+REMEMBERING BOB MASSI: Bob Massi, longtime legal analyst and host of "Bob Massi is the Property Man" on Fox Business, died Wednesday after a long battle with cancer.
+He was 67...
 A Las Vegas fixture known for his long, lion-esque, gray mane, Massi provided legal insight for more than 20 years in high profile trials for the "Unabomber" Ted Kaczynski, O.J.
 Simpson, Michael Jackson and Timothy McVeigh.

 His talk radio program "Your Legal Hour" was a staple on KDOX 1280-AM for 20 years and he had hosted "Bob Massi is the Property Man" on Fox Business since 2015.
+Bob Massi is survived by his wife Lynne, sons Dominic and Robert, his daughter Genna, two brothers, Albert and James, and six grandchildren.

 THE SOUNDBITE